The Negro Soldier: Influence

 The Negro Soldier influenced later African-American films and its viewers in different ways.
 The film played a considerable part in altering the types of roles that African-Americans received in following films.
 For example, instead of showing blacks only as slaves or subservients, this film showed African-Americans as lawyers, musicians, athletes, and other valued professions.
 In different movies during this time period, African-Americans were often portrayed as humorous characters.
 However, after The Negro Soldier, African-Americans played more respectable and prominent roles in films.

 Furthermore, people came to realize how important and influential a tool films were for social change.
 Messages within films, if expressed the correct way, could influence audiences greatly.
 The message within The Negro Soldier solidified the notion and provided visual proof that racial equality was a justified concept and should be accepted.
-African-Americans around the country were very pleased with this film.
+Many African-American viewers and organizations responded enthusiastically to the film.

 However, more recent analysis of the film takes a more critical look, stating that while this film and The Negro Sailor "acknowledged African Americans' contributions to America's military history, by overlooking the persistence of racial segregation in the armed forced, they implied that the black struggle for civil rights was complete."